B4rt0sz/datetime-challenge/README.md

 2. You can use `npm run build`, it will build the app for the production to the `build` folder.

-- Now please go to the dist folder `cd build` and use `npx serve`, now you can use `http://localhost:3000` to view it in the browser.
+- Now please go to the build folder `cd build` and use `npx serve`, now you can use `http://localhost:3000` to view it in the browser.

 ## For the project I used: